Wolfgang Frank: The Making of Jurgen Klopp

 “No playmaker in the world can be as good as a good counter-pressing situation.”

-Frank’s regard for video analysis and mental conditioning can also be recognised to form an essential part of Klopp and his staff’s work at Liverpool’s Melwood training ground to this current day.
+Frank’s regard for video analysis and mental conditioning also forms an essential part of Klopp work at Liverpool’s training ground today.

 There is no more striking parallel to be uncovered than the fact that a certain Peter Krawietz, one of the band of sports science students who supported Frank’s tactical preparations at Mainz, is now one of Jürgen Klopp’s most trusted right-hand men.
 Krawietz is chiefly responsible for video analysis as one of Liverpool’s two assistant managers alongside Dutchman Pep Lijnders.